somebodyhuman/kubicluster/README.md

 # kubicluster

 kubicluster is a bash script collection that helps you setup a kubernetes cluster inside virtual machines from scratch.
 It's predominant purpose is to help you to learn the ins and outs of kubernetes.
-Of course, it can also be used as a basis to (semi-)automate your production cluster setup.
+You might also use it to use it as an inspirational basis to (semi)-automate your kubernetes cluster management.

-If you are looking for a more sophisticated, production-ready approach, checkout https://github.com/kubernetes-sigs/kubespray
+If you are looking for a more sophisticated, production-ready approach, checkout https://github.com/kubernetes-sigs/kubespray or use kubeadm.

+***DISCLAIMER: kubicluster is by all means a constant work in progress, if you have questions, suggestions, found a bug, extended it, and so on ... please contribute it as an issue and/or a PR to this repository***

+**Campsite principle: kubicluster is a contribution aggregating hundreds of bits and pieces of resources into a set of scripts to automate a small cluster setup.
+It would not have been possible to be assembled and coded without all those people contributing their bits and pieces of knowledge as open-knowledge and open-source.
+If you benefited from kubicluster, consider contributing a little bit to it (or to any other part of the kubernetes ecosystem), so it will be a little bit easier for the next one using it.
+Some inspiration for contributing to kubicluster can be found in the roadmap in this README.**

 ## Suported tool version combination(s)